 According to the Hearing Loss Association of America, there are currently about 48 million American adults who are suffering from some type of hearing loss.
 Beyond ordinary hearing loss, some individuals experience ear issues such as inner ear infections, tinnitus, hyperacusis, and many others.
+To learn more about how tinnitus and hyperacusis are affecting your life, take our tinnitus and hyperacusis impact surveys.

 If you are currently suffering from any type of hearing condition, you know just how serious these issues can be.
 In addition to making it much more difficult to have conversations and engage in other ordinary tasks, hearing problems can make it difficult to sleep and even trigger certain mental health challenges such as depression.